On the Privacy Risks of Algorithmic Fairness: Background

 \subsection{Machine Learning}

-A machine learning model can be viewed as a function mapping inputs (features) to an output.
-To be more specific, the input is typically a vector of feature values, and the output is a label for classification and a real number for regression.
-We consider classification tasks and denote a machine learning model as ${\M: \X \to \Y}$, mapping from the input (feature) space ${\X}$ to the output space ${\Y}$.
-We let $\Ms$ denote the model obtained by applying a machine learning algorithm on a \emph{training set} $\train$ of size $n$, where each data point in $\train$ is sampled i.i.d. from a data distribution $\D$.
-In the typical machine learning setting, the machine learning algorithm outputs a model that minimizes a loss function $\ell$ on the training set $\train$.
-We refer to the models obtained by the standard learning algorithm (without fairness consideration) as \emph{unconstrained models}.
+We consider supervised machine learning with the focus on classification tasks.
+Let ${\M: \X \to \Y}$ be a machine learning model that maps the input (feature) space ${\X}$ to the output (label) space ${\Y}$.
+Let $\ell$ be the loss function, and $\train$ be the training set of size $n$.
+We use $\Ms$ to denote the model trained on $\train$.
+We assume each data point in $\train$ is sampled i.i.d. from a data distribution $\D$.
+We refer to the models obtained by the standard learning algorithm (without fairness requirements) as \emph{unconstrained models}.